Skip to main content

 Tenancy agreements for joint tenants

-If your agreement states that tenants are ‘jointly and severally liable’, you can pursue any tenant for unpaid rent or damage.
+If the agreement states that tenants are ‘jointly and severally liable’, you will be able to pursue any tenant for financial loss incurred.

 When renting to a group of tenants, you can draw up either: